semarsln/JavaAuthentication/README.md

 # JavaAuthentication
-Authentication With Java Role Based
+Role Based  Authentication With Java and PostgreSQL

+To run -->  mvn spring-boot:run